brianch/iced-twentyone-tutorial/src/radio.md

 }
 ```

-We also need to start using a custom `theme()` function in our application:
+We also need to start using a custom `theme()` function in our application again:
 ```rust
 fn theme(&self) -> Self::Theme {
     self.color_theme.unwrap()